Research

 Measuring the Occupational Content of College: A Multidimensional Framework for Labor Market Alignment

 As workplace technologies evolve, college-educated workers increasingly rely on combinations of skills that are difficult to automate and, to date, challenging to measure.
-This paper uses text-as-data methods to score postsecondary learning environments according to their similarity to the six vocational dimensions of Holland’s theory of careers.
-I generate score "profiles" for college course and program descriptions, replicating the structure of existing six-dimensional O*NET measures for occupations (0-100 scale).
+This paper uses text-as-data methods to score descriptions of postsecondary majors and courses based on their similarity to six comprehensive vocational dimensions.
+I generate score "profiles" on a 0-100 scale that replicate the structure of existing six-dimensional O*NET profiles for occupations.

-I use these novel measures as outcomes in a skills-based alignment analysis for parallel samples of postsecondary completions and workforce composition.
-I assess correspondence in the annual rates of change for each vocational dimension separately for five credential levels and find that overall cross-sample alignment is strongest for graduate awards and weakest for Bachelor’s degrees and Certificates; evidence of overproduction and undersupply relative to workforce trends is concentrated in the Realistic and Enterprising dimensions.
-I discuss the implications of these findings for supply-side education policy and curricular organization.
+I apply these common measures in a longitudinal analysis of skills-based alignment using parallel national samples of postsecondary completions and workforce composition.
+I assess correspondence in the annual rates of change for each vocational dimension separately for five credential levels and find that overall alignment with workforce trends is strongest for graduate awards and weakest for Bachelor’s degrees and Certificates; evidence of overproduction and undersupply is concentrated in the Realistic and Enterprising dimensions.
+I discuss the implications of these findings for institutional accountability policy and curricular organization.

 Additional Dissertation Studies